From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 They got super swollen, my nipples got bigger, and I noticed some enormous blue and purple veins parking themselves smack dab in the middle of my breasts.

-Swollen breasts are truly one of the more common early pregnancy symptoms before a missed period.
+Swollen breasts are a more common early pregnancy symptom before a missed period.

 Not everyone will experience this, but I did!